-Logger Scoring Guidelines and Manoeuvres
+Longboard Scoring Guidelines and Manoeuvres

-The following manoeuvres are considered to be more traditionally based and should be considered when scoring logger surfing in a competition environment.
+The following manoeuvres are considered to be more traditionally based and should be considered when scoring Longboard surfing in a competition environment.

-There are some manoeuvres that "cross-over" all surfing disciplines however there can be a more traditional approach that is obvious with these manoeuvres especially with the constraints of the design of the logger boards.
+There are some manoeuvres that "cross-over" all surfing disciplines however there can be a more traditional approach with controlled manoeuvres in the critical sections using the entire length of the surfboard.
+This relates to the use of footwork in particular, crossstepping to and from the nose.